-Students must complete the FAFSA application and must ensure that their student file is complete within Office of Financial Assistance.
+Students must complete the FAFSA application and must ensure that their student file is complete within the Financial Aid Office.
 Work Study awards are awarded on a first come first serve basis until work study funds have been exhausted.
-Students who are awarded work-study must accept and return their award letter to the Office of Financial Assistance within 14 days of receiving the award.
+Students who are awarded work-study must accept and return their award letter to the Financial Aid Office within 14 days of receiving the award.
 If no response is received within the 14 days, work study award(s) will be canceled.
 Those students who have accepted work-study will receive an Authorization Form from the Student Work Study Employment Coordinator that must be completed by both the student and the hiring supervisor.
-Available job postings are located within the Office of Financial Assistance bulletin board and are broadcast through email to each student on campus.
+Available job postings are located within the Financial Aid Office bulletin board and are broadcast through email to each student on campus.
 It is important to note that being awarded work-study does not guarantee you a position.

 After you have secured a job, you will need to take a copy of your award letter and the completed authorization form to the Human Resources department to complete the following forms for payroll purposes:

 - New Mexico W-4 (Employee’s Withholding Allowance Certificate)

 - Direct Deposit Authorization Form (we encourage students to choose direct deposit)

 - Attend the New Student Hiring Orientation

 - Must return Authorization Form to the Financial Aid Office to approve work study

 For more information on how to complete these forms or setup an appointment please contact the Human Resource Department at 505-747-5435.

 If you have a Work-Study job, don't forget to update your address and direct deposit information regularly to make sure you get paid on time!